Legal Representation

 Pro bono resources are precious, so the Means Test helps us allocate resources to those most in need.
 Both your disposable income and disposable capital/assets will be assessed.
 Documents to prepare:

-- Pay Slips
+- Pay Slips for the last 12 months

 - Other supporting documents to show that the beneficiary is unable to afford a lawyer